-Encaustic is a wax based paint (composed of beeswax, damar resin and pigment), which is kept molten on a heated palette.
-It is applied to an absorbent surface and then reheated in order to fuse the paint.
-The word ‘encaustic’ comes from the Greek word enkaiein, meaning to burn in, referring to the process of fusing the paint.
-Although they come from the same root word, ‘encaustic’ should not be confused with ‘caustic,’ which refers to a corrosive chemical reaction.
-There is no such hazard with encaustics.
+R&F Encaustic paint is a wax based paint composed of beeswax, damar resin and pigment, which is kept molten on a heated palette.
+It is applied to an absorbent surface and then reheated in order to fuse the paint using a heat gun or torch.
+The word ‘encaustic’ comes from the Greek word enkaiein, meaning to burn in.
+This refers to the process of fusing the paint.
+Although from the same root word, ‘encaustic’ should not be confused with ‘caustic,’ which refers to a corrosive chemical reaction.
+There is no such hazard with encaustic paints.

-Encaustic is perhaps the most beautiful of all artists’ paints, and it is as versatile as any 21st century painting medium.
-It can be polished to a high gloss, carved, scraped, layered, collaged, dipped, cast, modeled, sculpted, textured, and combined with oil.
+Encaustic is perhaps the most beautiful of all artists’ paints.
+It is as versatile as any 21st century painting medium.
+You can polish it to a high gloss, as well as carve, scrape, layer, and collage.
+Encaustic may be dipped, cast, modeled, sculpted, and textured, as well as combined with oil paints.
 It cools immediately, so that there is no drying time, yet it can always be reworked.

 Wax is its own varnish.

-Encaustic paintings do not have to be varnished or protected by glass because encaustic, which is the most durable of all artists’ paints, is its own protector.
-This is because beeswax is impervious to moisture, which is one of the major causes of deterioration in a paint film.
+Encaustic paintings do not have to be varnished or protected by glass.
+This is because encaustic, which is the most durable of all artists’ paints, is its own protector.
+This is because beeswax is impervious to moisture, which is one of the major causes of deterioration in paint.
 Wax resists moisture far more than resin varnish or oil.
 Buffing encaustic will give luster and saturation to color in just the same way resin varnish does.